What is Transporter?

 One Transporter can simultaneously process multiple source disks (6 by default) during backup, replication, and recovery.
 If jobs contain more disks than the Transporter is set to process simultaneously, the disks will be put in a queue and will be processed once the Transporter frees up.

 How Many Transporters should be Deployed

 Deploying multiple Transporters also enables network acceleration and AES 256 encryption of traffic between a pair of Transporters.
-For example, if VMs are replicated over WAN between two sites, the Transporter installed in the source site can compress and encrypt data before transferring it over WAN, and the Transporter installed in the Target site can unencrypt and decompress the data prior to writing it to the target server, for example:
+For example, if VMs are replicated over WAN between two sites, the Transporter installed in the source site can compress and encrypt data before transferring it over WAN, and the Transporter installed in the Target site can unencrypt and decompress the data prior to writing it to the target server.

 How Transporters are Selected for Jobs